 How much do metal roofs cost?

-As with most roofing cost and pricing options, installation is a large percentage of the total roof cost, and this metal roofing cost varies widely depending on your specific geographic area and the complexity of your metal roof.
-Depending on the metal roof purchased and your contractor, the total installed cost could vary from $125 to $1100 per square.
+As with most roofing cost and pricing options, installation is a large percentage of the total metal roof cost, and this metal roofing cost varies widely depending on your specific geographic area and the complexity of your metal roof.
+Depending on the metal roof purchased and your roof contractor, the total installed metal roofing cost could vary from $125 to $1100 per square.
 A square is equal to 100 square feet and is the measurement that is used to determine the size of your roof coverage area for quoting metal roofing prices.
 Since metal is a premium upgrade, you can expect metal roofs to cost more up-front than a quality asphalt shingle roof.
-However, over the life of the roof, metal can save you over 60% in total installation and maintenance costs.
-To make an informed decision, make sure your metal roof dealer or contractor quotes the prices of the full range of metal roofing paint grades and gauges available.
+However, over the life of the roof, a metal roof can save you over 60% in total installation and maintenance costs.
+To make an informed decision, make sure your metal roof dealer or contractor quotes the prices and the costs of the full range of metal roofing paint grades and gauges available.
 Stepping up to a premium grade typically adds very little to the overall metal roofing cost since installation is such a large component of the metal roofing cost.
-In many cases, a few hundred dollars of metal roofing installation cost can mean the difference between getting an unwarranted low-end grade or a premium grade with a Lifetime transferable warranty.
+In many cases, a few hundred dollars of metal roofing installation cost can mean the difference between getting an unwarranted low-end grade or a premium grade metal roof with a Lifetime transferable warranty.

 Will I have to remove my existing roof?